-New police station opens at O’Hare
+New police station opens at O’Hare Airport

-CHICAGO–A new Chicago police station is now open at O’Hare Airport.
+CHICAGO — A new police station is now open at Chicago’s O’Hare International Airport.

 Mayor Lori Lightfoot and other city officials joined police Tuesday morning for the opening of the station.

+It’s bigger and more modern than the old one.
 It has a new roll call room, locker rooms with showers, a holding cell, interview rooms and storage for canine, SWAT and bomb squads.

 The new police station is part of O’Hare’s $8.5 billion capital expansion plan.